Abdallah-Zakaria/reading-notes-code201/README.md

 # Code 201 Reading Notes
-in this website, you can find all my 201 reading notes.
+In this website, you can find all my 201 reading notes.

 ## Table of my daily reading assignments: